microsoft/aed-blockchain-learn-content/README.md

 1. Introduction
 2. What is Solidity
 3. Layout of a source file
-4. State variables
+4. Variables
 5. Functions
 7. Events
 8. Data types
+9. Exercise: Write a smart contract
-9. Knowledge check
+10. Knowledge check
-10. Summary
+11. Summary

 **Status:** In progress